apache/druid/docs/operations/clean-metadata-store.md

 ## Automated cleanup strategies
 There are several cases when you should consider automated cleanup of the metadata related to deleted datasources:
-- Proactively, if you know you have many high-churn datasources.
-For example you have scripts that create and delete supervisors regularly.
+- If you know you have many high-churn datasources,  for example, you have scripts that create and delete supervisors regularly.
 - If you have issues with the hard disk for your metadata database filling up.
 - If you run into performance issues with the metadata database.
-For example API calls are very slow or fail to execute.
+For example, API calls are very slow or fail to execute.

-If you have compliance requirements to keep audit records, use alternative methods to preserve audit metadata if you enable automated cleanup for audit records.
-For example, periodically export audit metadata records to external storage.
+If you have compliance requirements to keep audit records and you enable automated cleanup for audit records, use alternative methods to preserve audit metadata, for example, by periodically exporting audit metadata records to external storage.

 ## Configure automated metadata cleanup
 By default, automatic cleanup for metadata is disabled.
 See [Metadata storage](../configuration/index.md#metadata-storage) for the default configuration settings after you enable the feature.

 You can configure cleanup on a per-entity basis with the following constraints:
 - You have to configure a [kill task for segment records](#kill-task) before you can configure automated cleanup for [rules](#rules-records) or [compaction configuration](#compaction-configuration-records).
-- You have to configure the scheduler for the cleanup jobs to run at a the same frequency or more frequently than your most frequent cleanup job.
+- You have to configure the scheduler for the cleanup jobs to run at the same frequency or more frequently than your most frequent cleanup job.
 For example, if your most frequent cleanup job is every hour, set the scheduler metadata store management period to one hour or less: `druid.coordinator.period.metadataStoreManagementPeriod=P1H`.

 For details on configuration properties, see [Metadata management](../configuration/index.md#metadata-management).